 How the Color My Happy Book Club Works

 The book club will take place over on Instagram.
-The last Monday of every month, I’ll ask for any thoughts or questions from fellow book clubbers.
-Then, on the last Thursday of every month, I’ll spend some time on stories (or maybe a live) talking about the book.
+On the last Thursday of every month, I’ll spend some time on stories (or maybe a live) talking about the book.
 I’ll discuss the book, share thoughts from others, conduct some fun polls or questions about the book, and create some fun book quote phone backgrounds or story shares.
 If it’s a nonfiction, I’ll also share some ideas for how to implement what was taught.

 I’ll also put up an Instagram post up with some discussion questions for others to weigh in on in the comments section.